When will I find out about enrolling my student?

 How does instructional funding work?

 GVCS provides instructional funds to help assist with the purchase of curriculum and educational activities from our approved vendor list.
 Funding varies from year to year per grade.
-Half of the funding is released in the 1st semester and the other half in the 2nd semester.
-Funding for the 2019-20 school year ranges from $1350.00 per semester in transitional kindergarten, to $1600.00 per semester in high school.
 Your EF will manage these funds and will approve all purchases you’d like to make.

 How long can you hold my student’s application?